cmoyates/cmoyates/README.md

 ### What I'm currently working on

-Currently I'm trying to teach myself Flutter and Android app development by working on my "Recommended" app (name is still a work in progress).
+Currently I'm trying to figure out the logistics of creating a 2D roguelike game in Unity!
+I'm trying to make sure I have stuff planned out ahead of time to avoid headaches down the road.

 I'm also looking to redesign my personal portfolio soon, but I haven't gotten started on that quite yet.